tcoulvert/hello-world/README.md

-Physics and machine learning are fun.
+physics and machine learning are fun.